rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 ###Create security group

-Now we will create security group to allow access to our application.
+Now we will create a security group to allow access to our application.
 Spinnaker only allows you to attach ingress sources based on another security group, so we first must create a base security group via the aws console to allow traffic on port 8080.

 ![group1](group1.png)